gl1tterbomb/gl1tterbomb/README.md

 Some info about me;

-Hihihih!
-I go by Archer.
-I have no idea how to introduce myself, but I'll try my best.
+Hihihihi!
+My name is Archer, and I also go by other names, like Mou, Hal, Roddy, and more... and I'm fine with people calling me by kin names or any nicknames ^^ as long as it's not inappropriate.
+I have no idea how to introduce myself, but I'll try my best!
 I'm an introvert; I don't talk much, and my English is very horrible, so my words often come off.
 I'm kinda awkward and have social anxiety, so it would take me a while to interact with people. 🫠 Please be patient with me.
 I'm an artist.
 I sometimes post my artworks on social media.
 I love Green Lanterns and alien robots.
 My friends are very cool.
 Birthday is on the 23rd November ^_*

 extra?;